-The project proposes to establish new cultivation sites and associated facilities in an area that contains gently to steeply sloping topography and is outside the 100-year Flood Hazard designation.
-The nearest streams include unnamed drainages located less than 60 feet north and 200 feet west of the proposed development area.
-The project would be required to comply with all National Pollution Discharge

-Elimination System (NPDES) requirements and prepare a SWPPP that incorporate Best Management Practices (BMPs) during construction.
+The project proposes to establish new cultivation sites and associated facilities in an area that contains gently sloping topography and partially within the 100-year Flood Hazard designation.
+The nearest streams include an unnamed drainage located 50 feet west of the proposed development area.
+The project would be required to comply with all National Pollution Discharge Elimination System (NPDES) requirements and prepare a SWPPP that incorporate Best Management Practices (BMPs) during construction.
 Water quality protection measures would include protection of stockpiles, slopes, all disturbed areas, and access roads, as well as perimeter containment measures.
 Therefore, impacts related to violation of water quality standards, quality of groundwater, stormwater system capacity, amount of runoff, and location of activities within the flood zone are less than significant.